Law School Dual Degree Programs

 law and modern middle eastern and north african studies - JD/MARackham School of Graduate StudiesStudents may pursue concurrent work in the Rackham School of Graduate Studies program in Modern Middle Eastern and North African Studies (MMENAS) through the Center for Middle Eastern and North African Studies and the Law School, leading to the MA and JD degrees.
 Through this program, all requirements for both degrees can be completed in 3.5 to 4 years of concurrent enrollment.This dual program recognizes the growing need for specialists who combine training in law with substantive knowledge of the language, culture, and history of the Middle East and North Africa.
 The program also gives students the opportunity to take advantage of expanding employment opportunities brought about by increased U.S. governmental and commercial relations with the countries of this region.

-law and natural resources- JD/MsRackham School of Graduate StudiesThe Law School and the School of Natural Resources & Environment within the Rackham School of Graduate Studies offer a dual degree program that allows interested students the opportunity to study concurrently for the JD and MS in Natural Resources degrees.
+law and natural resources- JD/MsRackham School of Graduate StudiesThe Law School and the School of Environment and Sustainability within the Rackham School of Graduate Studies offer a dual degree program that allows interested students the opportunity to study concurrently for the JD and MS in Natural Resources degrees.
 The goal of this program is to encourage more effective integration of knowledge of natural resources and environmental problems with the methodology and skills of the lawyer.
 The program is designed so all requirements for both degrees can be completed in four years.Career options for program graduates are quite varied.
 Among the alumni, one has served as an attorney for the U.S. Department of the Interior supervising the implementation of natural resource laws and regulations; another has been a member of the legal staff of a large power company; and a third has served as director of a major state environmental action council.
 The dual JD/MS program might also be attractive to students interested in the practice of law for corporate clients who are engaged in the use of natural resources, and to students who foresee careers in trial practice in which use of expert witnesses in the fields of ecology and natural resources may be necessary.

 law and Public health - JD/MPH & JD/MHSAschool of public healthThe Law School and the School of Public Health offer two dual degree programs, offering students the opportunity to pursue a Law and Master of Public Health Policy dual degree or a Law and Master of Health Services Administration dual degree.
 Both programs are designed so all requirements for the degrees can be completed in four years.The JD/MPH program emphasizes public health policy and the development of practical skills and knowledge for use in future public health policy decision-making.
 The JD/MHSA dual degree focuses on important issues in health care management, policy, and research.The Law School offers a number of courses in these areas including Administrative Law; Health Law; Law and Medicine; Insurance Law; and Law, Medicine, and Society.
 The Law School also offers a number of related seminars including Bioethics and the Law; Health Care: The Firm, the Market and the Law; and Law and the Elderly.
 All of these Law School offerings complement work done in the School of Public Health.